tmobile/magentaA11y/_checklist-web/toast-snackbar.md

       use features that trigger the toast snackbar
 ---

-## Don't use toast snackbars

-It's **exceedingly rare** this is a good design choice.

-- Snackbars are a custom HTML construct and have no semantic meaning.
-- They add auditory noise to the screen reader experience and are difficult to browse if the message was missed.
-- As such, like [tooltips](/checklist-web/tooltip/), it is difficult to define precise acceptance criteria.
+## Rethining Toast Snackbars

+Toast snackbars might seem like an easy way to provide feedback, but they’re often not the best fit for accessible and user-friendly design.
+Here’s why:

+- Accessibility Limitations: Because snackbars are custom HTML elements, they lack semantic meaning and can be challenging for assistive technologies like screen readers.
+- Missed Messages: If a user doesn’t catch a snackbar in time, it’s difficult to go back and review the information.
+- Auditory Clutter: For screen readers, snackbars can create unnecessary noise, especially if they appear frequently or unexpectedly.
+- Unclear Rules: Like tooltips, snackbars are tricky to define and test consistently in design criteria.

 ### Instead use an inline element to indicate a change

-- Inject a success message _in proximity_ to the updated control
+- Inline Feedback: Inject a success message _in proximity_ to the updated control
-- Place undo/edit buttons in easy to find locations for keyboard users
+- Accessible Undo/Redo Options: Place these buttons in clear, easy-to-navigate locations.
-- Utilize a confirmation screen on exit
+- Thoughtful Confirmations: Use a confirmation screen for critical actions or when users are exiting an important flow.

 {::nomarkdown}
 <example>